• All Recipes

 Ingredients

-• 1 jalapeño, diced membranes, and seed removed for less heat (optional)
+• 1 jalapeño, finely diced (optionally remove membrane and seeds for less heat)

 • 2 cloves garlic, minced

-• ¼ cup low-sodium vegetable broth, for deglazing
+• ¼ cup low-sodium vegetable broth, for deglazing, OR water and see Notes

-• 2 cups low-sodium vegetable broth OR 2 cups water with 1 vegan bouillon cube
+• 1 ½ cups water, OR low-sodium vegetable broth and omit vegan bouillon cube

 • ½ teaspoon garlic powder